liacov/covid-5g/README.md

 }
 ```

-Data can be easily retrieved from Twitter developer's dashboard.
+These data can be easily retrieved from Twitter developer's dashboard.